 2002 - 2005

 'Gubernamentalidad y Modernidad Vernácula en Petén, Guatemala’, [Governmentality and Vernacular Modernity in Petén, Guatemala], International Conference on Sustainable Development, Environmental Governance, Santa Elena, Petén, Guatemala, 2005.

 '"The primordial basis of man is that he be secret”: secrecy and ambivalence in post-civil conflict Petén, Guatemala’, Perspectives on Conflict Conference, School of Oriental and African Studies, University of London, 2002.

-Bakshi, Sandeep, Jivraj, Suhraiya and Posocco, Silvia (Eds) (forthcoming, 2016) Decolonizing Sexualities: Transnational Perspectives and Critical Interventions, Oxford: CounterPress.
+Bakshi, Sandeep, Jivraj, Suhraiya and Posocco, Silvia (Eds) (2016) Decolonizing Sexualities: Transnational Perspectives and Critical Interventions, Oxford: CounterPress.
 A collection of writings by members of the Decolonizing Sexualities Network.

 Haritaworn, Jin, Kuntsman, Adi and Posocco, Silvia (Eds) (2014) Queer Necropolitics, London: Routledge.
 The volume will be available in paperback in February 2015.

 Posocco, Silvia and Diane Perrons (Eds) (2009) ‘Globalising Failures’, Geoforum Special Issue, Vol. 40(2), ISSN 0016-7185.

 Boyce, Paul, Engebretsen,Elisabeth, Gonzalez-Polledo, EJ and Posocco, Silvia (2018) 'A Commitment to Difference: An Interview with Esther Newton', Sexualities, Vol. 21(1).